Letitia James: NY Attorney General's history of clashing with Trump

 She also mocked Mr Trump's 1987 best-selling self-help book as she described his alleged fraud.

-"Claiming that you have money that you do not have does not amount to the 'Art of the deal'.
+"Claiming that you have money that you do not have, does not amount to the 'Art of the deal'.
 It's the art of the steal," she said.

 The lawsuit came after Mr Trump unsuccessfully sued to block her probe, and over three years after her inquiry began.